graniticio/granitic/doc/tutorial/001-fundamentals.md

 ```

-This simply takes the objects generated by <code>grnc-bind</code> and passes them to Granitic.
+This simply takes the objects generated by `grnc-bind` and passes them to Granitic.
 For the vast majority of
 Granitic applications you will not need to modify or even look at this file.

 Return to your terminal and run: